This text is translated into Russian by google automatic human level neural machine.

 On behalf of Vladimir Putin to 1 February 2018, all subjects of the Far Eastern Federal District must approve plans for integrated socio-economic development until 2025-2030.
 Activities in general are regular: the system of regional strategic planning decree of the president prescribes to build throughout the country.
 But the plans of the regions of the Far East are focused on the federal center for several reasons.
 First, the first such document was in 2016 a long-term development plan for the city of Komsomolsk-on-Amur (Khabarovsk Territory), the second is the development plan for the city of Svobodny (Amur Region).
 Practice decided to consolidate the example of the regions - all of them have already drafted the relevant documents, including a variety of projects, including investment.
 The second important component - on the basis of the plans of the subjects of the Far-Eastern Federal District, the Ministry of Color Industry forms the so-called "Far Eastern sections" in all state programs.

-Now, apparently, the subjects of the FEF are to prepare new plans - while they are called "comprehensive plans for the social development of economic growth centers."
-The documents should set out benchmarks for social indicators and schedules for the entry of social objects.
-99% co-financing can be obtained only on the objects of social development plans of economic growth centers.
-Such "points of growth," explained the Minister for the Development of the Far East, Alexander Galushka, now 44.
-By 29 December, 2017, the ministry together with the Ministry of Finance explain, in the ministry, the draft amendments to the current rules for the distribution of subsidies, which will make it possible to receive up to 99% of co-financing from the federal budget for certain Far Eastern objects of "sotsialka".
+Now, apparently, the subjects of the Far Eastern Federal District will have to prepare new plans - for now they are called "comprehensive plans for the social development of centers of economic growth."
+The documents should contain guidelines for social indicators and schedules for the introduction of social facilities.
+99% of co-financing can be obtained only for objects of plans for social development of centers of economic growth.
+There are 44 such "points of growth", said the Minister for Development of the Far East Alexander Galushka, now there are 29.
+By December 2017, 99, the department, together with the Ministry of Finance, the ministry explains, should submit to the government of the Russian Federation a draft of amendments to the current rules for the distribution of subsidies that will make it possible XNUMX% of co-financing from the federal budget for certain Far Eastern social facilities.